SymbioticEDA/riscv-formal/docs/rvfi.md

 Cores that retire all instructions in-order may set `rvfi_order` to constant zero.
 Cores that retire instructions out-of-order must set this field to the instruction index.

 `rvfi_insn` is the instruction word for the retired instruction.
 In case of an instruction with fewer than `ILEN` bits, the upper bits of this output must be all zero.
+For compressed instructions the compressed instruction word must be output on this port.
+For fused instructions the complete fused instruction sequence must be output.

 `rvfi_trap` must be set for an instruction that cannot be decoded as a legal instruction, such as 0x00000000.